1. Introduction

 [1] https://www.gov.uk/guidance/care-and-support-statutory-guidance/safeguarding

-7. Meet the Team
+7. Meet the Teams

 Our Teams include staff with considerable professional experience of working with and for health and care services and working successfully with service providers and managers to identify and plan improvements to the quality of their service.

-Christine Hale – Quality Assurance Officer (Domiciliary Care)
+Christine Hale - Quality Assurance Officer

 Our Local Authority ASC Quality Assurance staff are supported to undertake training and CPD in relation to quality improvement.
 Staff are also supported to complete the Care Certificate Framework The Care Certificate Standards (skillsforcare.org.uk), an identified set of standards that health and social care workers adhere to in their daily working life and equips workers with the fundamental skills they need to provider quality care.
 Our staff understand how regulatory compliance works in practice and what is required to achieve a ‘good’ or ‘outstanding’ Care Quality Commission rating.

-Feedback
+Feedback and contact

 We will be proactive in seeking feedback following any Quality Improvement activity or business failure intervention. but encourage feedback at any time about your experience of the service we provide via our Feedback Form:

-Care Provider Contracts & Quality Assurance Feedback Form
+Care Provider Quality Assurance Feedback Form